 - You’ve had no late payments with the vendor

 Next, if you don’t already have one, apply for an employer identification number (EIN).
 An EIN is an IRS-issued tax identification number for your business.
 With an EIN, you can apply for business financing and open business accounts without providing your social security number.
-Even though vendors and suppliers may still check your personal credit, establishing business accounts and loans under the business’ name and EIN improves business credit.
+Even though vendors and suppliers may still check your personal credit, establishing business accounts and loans under the business’ name and EIN can improve business credit.

 Week 2: Build More Business Credit